samahali/fitness-tracker-dashboard-react/README.md

 ```sh
 docker-compose up --build
 ```
+The frontend app will be available at `http://localhost:3000`.
-The app will be available at `http://localhost:80`.
+The backend app will be available at `http://localhost:5000`.

 ### **4️⃣ Run the App without Docker**
 #### **Backend:**